 Chimerix is a biopharmaceutical company committed to the discovery, development and commercialization of novel, oral antiviral therapeutics that are designed to transform patient care in areas of high unmet medical need.
-Our proprietary lipid technology has given rise to two clinical-stage compounds, brincidofovir (CMX001) and CMX157, which have demonstrated the potential for enhanced antiviral activity and safety in convenient, orally administered dosing regimens.
-We have worldwide rights to our lead product candidate, brincidofovir, and in September 2013 we announced the initiation of patient dosing in the Phase 3 SUPPRESS study for the prevention of cytomegalovirus (CMV) infection in hematopoietic cell transplant (HCT) recipients.
-We intend to develop brincidofovir as the first broad-spectrum antiviral against double-stranded DNA (dsDNA) viruses.
+Our proprietary lipid technology has given rise to two clinical-stage compounds, CMX001 and CMX157, which have demonstrated the potential for enhanced antiviral activity and safety in convenient, orally administered dosing regimens.
+We have worldwide rights to our lead product candidate, CMX001, and anticipate beginning the Phase 3 SUPPRESS study in 2013 for the prevention of CMV infection in HSCT recipients.
+We intend to develop CMX001 as the first broad-spectrum antiviral against dsDNA viruses.
 Our second clinical-stage compound, CMX157, is a Phase 1 product candidate for the treatment of HIV and was licensed to Merck, Sharp & Dohme Corp.
 (Merck) in 2012.

 To date, we have devoted substantially all of our resources to our research and development efforts relating to our product candidates, including conducting clinical trials with our product candidates, providing general and administrative support for these operations and protecting our intellectual property.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-From our inception through June 30, 2013, we have funded our operations primarily through:
+From our inception through December 31, 2012, we have funded our operations primarily through:

-- the IPO generating net proceeds of approximately \$107.6 million after deducting underwriting discounts, commissions and offering expenses; - the private placement of preferred stock, common stock, and warrants to purchase preferred stock totaling \$100.4 million; - the receipt of government grants and contracts totaling approximately \$68.4 million; - the receipt of \$21.0 million in loan proceeds from financial institutions; and - the receipt of \$17.5 million of up-front proceeds under our collaboration and license agreement with Merck.
+- the private placement of preferred stock, common stock, and warrants to purchase preferred stock totaling \$100.4 million; - the receipt of government grants and contracts totaling approximately \$65.7 million; - the receipt of \$21.0 million in loan proceeds from financial institutions; and - the receipt of \$17.5 million of up-front proceeds under our collaboration and license agreement with Merck.

 We have incurred net losses in each year since our inception in 2000.
-Our net losses were approximately \$25.5 million, \$25.6 million, and \$4.4 million for the years ended December 31, 2010, 2011 and 2012, respectively, and \$11.2 million and \$21.6 million for the six months ended June 30, 2012 and 2013, respectively.
-As of June 30, 2013, we had an accumulated deficit of approximately \$147.9 million.
+Our net losses were approximately \$25.5 million, \$25.6 million, and \$4.4 million for the years ended December 31, 2010, 2011 and 2012, respectively.
+As of December 31, 2012, we had an accumulated deficit of approximately \$101.0 million.
 Substantially all our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.